 If You and Your Spouse divorce or legally separate and a court decree requires You (the Participant) to pay the COBRA premiums for Your Spouse, then Your Spouse may continue coverage at no additional cost under this Plan.
-However, this extended coverage will end when either You or Your Spouse dies, if Your Spouse becomes eligible for coverage elsewhere including Medicare, or You or Your Spouse remarries.
+However, this extended coverage ends when either You or Your Spouse dies, if Your Spouse becomes eligible for coverage elsewhere including Medicare, or You or Your Spouse remarries.
+If your divorced spouse still has COBRA coverage time remaining due to the divorce, they can maintain their COBRA coverage by paying the monthly COBRA premium through the end of their remaining COBRA coverage period.

 In order to obtain this benefit, Your former Spouse must elect COBRA coverage within the time limits specified for a divorce.
-(See Exhibit B to this SPD.)
+(See Exhibit A to this SPD.)
 In addition, You and Your former Spouse must provide to the Fund notice of Your divorce and the court order requiring payment of COBRA premiums as soon as practicable.
 DELAY IN PROVIDING THE COURT ORDER MAY RESULT IN DENIAL OF THIS BENEFIT.